zeroday0619/CBL-Mariner-Linux-Kernel-t2/README.md

-# CBL-Mariner-Linux-Kernel-t2
+# CBL-Mariner-Linux-Kernel-patch-t2
-Linux CBL-Mariner kernel for Macs with T2
+Linux CBL-Mariner kernel patch for Macs with T2